baytelman/fullstack-interview/README.md

 #### Example

-In the following example, the initial board presents the content of the test json file, and has no tile selected.
+In the following example, the initial board presents the content of the [`test json file 1`](files/test-board-1.json), and has no tile selected.
 There's no formed word either.
 The reset button is disabled.

 Then, the user clicks the F tile, which gets selected.
 The formed word is now `F`.
 The reset button is now enabled.